 We may be able to convert your present meter reading device located outside your house by using the existing wires.
-In some cases, Contract Callers, Inc. (CCI) – RWA’s approved installer – will need to go into your basement to connect the wire from your water meter to the new outdoor meter reading device.
+In some cases, an RWA employee will need to go into your basement to connect the wire from your water meter to the new outdoor meter reading device.
 We will also exchange some older water meters to a model compatible with the new outdoor meter reading device.
-The CCI installer may need to gain access to your basement in order to exchange the meter and/or connect the wire from your water meter to the new meter reading device.
+The RWA installer may need to gain access to your basement in order to exchange the meter and/or connect the wire from your water meter to the new meter reading device.
 Existing wiring holes will be used whenever possible and, when necessary, a small hole (less than one inch in diameter) will be drilled and properly caulked.

 If we need to upgrade your water meter to a newer model, water service will be interrupted for 15 to 20 minutes so that the new water meter can be replaced.

 The RWA takes safety very seriously for customers, employees and contractors.
-Our field service crews and CCI will install these meter upgrades.
-All of our contractor partners are required to meet the same stringent background checks, strict safety guidelines and high standards of professionalism as RWA field staff.
-In addition, all CCI personnel will have RWA identification badges and be driving vehicles showing both the RWA and CCI logos.
+Our field service crews will install these meter upgrades.
+All RWA field staff are required to meet stringent background checks, strict safety guidelines and high standards of professionalism.
+In addition, all RWA personnel will have RWA identification badges and be driving vehicles showing the RWA logo.

-You can schedule an appointment with CCI by calling 1-844-375-2272 Monday through Saturday between 7 a.m. and 8 p.m.
-You can also schedule your appointment online at: https://www.contractcallers.com/rwa/.
-The CCI technician may need to replace the water meter in your home, so please ensure it is accessible.
+You can schedule an appointment with the RWA by calling 203-562-4020.
+The RWA technician may need to replace the water meter in your home, so please ensure it is accessible.